Selling a House with Asbestos: What Are the Key Considerations?

 Why Is Consulting an Environmental Health Expert Important?

-Consulting an environmental health expert is important for several reasons:
+Consulting an environmental health expert is vital for several reasons:

-- Guidance on Mitigation: They provide advice on how to properly mitigate asbestos in California homes, ensuring safety measures are followed.
+- Guidance on Mitigation: They advise on properly mitigating asbestos in California homes, ensuring safety measures are followed.

-- Regulatory Compliance: Environmental health experts help ensure that everything done complies with California’s asbestos safety regulations.
+- Regulatory Compliance: Experts in environmental health make sure that everything done follows California’s rules for asbestos safety.

-Involving these experts reassures buyers and protects sellers from potential legal issues, making their role crucial in transactions involving asbestos.
+Involving these experts reassures buyers and protects sellers from potential legal issues, making their role crucial in asbestos transactions.

 Legal Framework for Selling Properties with Asbestos in California